phpqa/phpqa.github.io/_pages/contributing.md

 `layout:         tool` (`string`)

 This is Jekyll's layout field, and should always be `tool`.
-Avoid surrounding it with quotes.

 ### Title